 - All applicants must also meet the standard undergraduate entry criteria for Middlesex University.

-If we are not able to offer you a place on your programme of choice an alternative offer will be made for your consideration.
+If we are not able to offer you offer you a place on your programme of choice, we will automatically consider offering you an alternative course if possible.

 Where a course offers recognition by a professional body, such recognition may not extend to students entering at an advanced point of entry unless the professional body accepts the prior qualification as meeting their requirements.

 What if I don't have enough credits to start in the year I want to?

 Students must successfully complete 360 credits to achieve a bachelor’s degree (BA or BSc).
 Normally students entering the second or third year of an undergraduate programme will have already acquired 120 or 240 credits respectively.
 However we try our best to accommodate individuals with credit deficits by tailoring your programme accordingly.